przybysz231/popular-word/README.md

 Please compere your results with an index frequency file created by Adam Kilgarriff in a file **all.num** (this file is saved in test resource directory and was downloaded from a page https://www.kilgarriff.co.uk/bnc-readme.html and extracted from a all.num.gz archive file)

+To create a result for this task please:
+- Clone this repository to your own GitHub repository. - Create feature branch for all changes
+- Create a Pull Request to develop branch which will contain all changes
+- Send me a link to your GitHub repository

 Please be accurate and attentive and include all corner cases.
+Good luck!

 ## Technical info
 Project requires: